Daybreak:Volume 1 Chapter 6

 Kaede went back to reading, or trying to...

-"Ah, that is Lisel von Straussen."
-Pascal's voice popped into her head.
-"Talk about pot calling kettle black.
-How does that tramp have the brain capacity to attack you when she can barely scrub two cells together for a passing grade?"
+"<Ah, that is Emilia de Morini.>" Pascal's voice popped into her head. "<Talk about pot calling kettle black.
+How does that tramp have the brain capacity to attack you when she can barely scrub two cells together for a passing grade?>"

-"You're not helping, Pascal; and could you knock before tapping in like this?"
+"<You're not helping, Pascal.
+And would you knock before tapping in like this?"

 What, just like you didn't?
 Kaede amused herself before sending back:

-Pascal's reply rang with approval, and Kaede wondered if he was really being impulsive, or if he was just testing her.
+Pascal's reply rang with approval.
+It made Kaede wonder if he was really being impulsive, or if he was just testing her.

 Sighing, Kaede stood up from her chair, piled her book plus three others into a small stack, and left without a word.

-Whatever, not like I can concentrate in here anyway.
+Whatever, not like I can concentrate here anyway.

-Without someone she was friendly with -- or at least getting friendly with -- Kaede didn't exactly feel comfortable around new people or places.
+Without someone she was friendly with --or at least growing friendly with-- Kaede didn't exactly feel comfortable around new people or places.
 With her books in hand, she ignored the noblewoman's departing screech and headed back to the dormitories.

 She felt the disdain of the librarian's glance as she walked past.